Bioeconomy and circular economy – ecological sustainability and financial benefits

 Bioeconomy and circular economy

 Products made from renewable raw materials, such as wood, are not completely unproblematic considering the climate if they are not consumed in a sustainable way.
 The circular economy responds to unsustainable consumption by extending the lifecycles of products by recycling products and reusing material and by otherwise setting up modern sustainable consumption patterns.
 In the forest sector, the principles of the circular economy are no novelty.
-The sector uses wood effectively and different stakeholders work together, for example, in the use of material flows, whereby process by-products that holds no value for its producer may end up as valuable raw material for someone else.
+The sector uses wood effectively and different stakeholders work together, for example, in the use of material flows, whereby process side streams that hold no value for its producer may end up as valuable raw material for someone else.

-Wood is made from carbon dioxide in the atmosphere
+Trees bind carbon dioxide from the atmosphere

 Forest bioeconomy